Publication Date: April 19, 2016.

-Selling points: Amazing main character who is a fangirl, super hilarious, coming of age story
+Selling points: An amazing main character who is a fangirl, super hilarious, coming of age story.

 Synopsis: Meet Scarlett Epstein, BNF (Big Name Fan) in her online community of fanfiction writers, world-class nobody at Melville High.
 Her best (read: only) IRL friends are Avery, a painfully shy and annoyingly attractive bookworm, and Ruth, her pot-smoking, possibly insane seventy-three-year-old neighbor.

 When Scarlett’s beloved TV show is canceled and her longtime crush, Gideon, is sucked out of her orbit and into the dark and distant world of Populars, Scarlett turns to the fanfic message boards for comfort.
 This time, though, her subjects aren’t the swoon-worthy stars of her fave series—they’re the real-life kids from her high school.
 Scarlett never considers what might happen if they were to find out what she truly thinks about them…until a dramatic series of events exposes a very different reality than Scarlett’s stories, forever transforming her approach to relationships—both online and off.

 Thank you, Razorbill, for my advanced review copy of Scarlett Epstein Hates It Here.
 I received this ARC in exchange for an honest review; this does not affect my opinion.
 Any quotes mentioned below are taken from the ARC and are subject to change upon publication.

 Scarlett Epstein Hates It Here by Anna Breslaw is funny, witty and a book I think a lot of us can relate to.
 Scarlett is a fangirl and a fanfiction writer of her favorite TV show Lycanthrope but when the show gets canceled Scarlett becomes devastated.
 When her old friend and crush Gideon starts becoming popular on top of it all she decides to write fanfiction based on her fellow classmates.